Sunday, August 18, 2024

 I left the AI answer unaltered for you.
 On the surface AI's answer is largely correct or offers entirely plausible outcomes.
 Again, as with the mainstream media the bias is in the part of the story that's left unsaid.
 The part of the answer left out was that the global cabal of elitists and billionaires who are actually controlling our world will often devise a populist movement from the start to quell dissatisfaction for a time.
 It's called a false flag operation.
 In the case of organic populism, à la Donald Trump, it is repelled, squashed, indicted, discredited or cheated out of power and relevance.
 Never before in American history have the powers that be been so frightened of a movement that they'd blatantly rig an election and then use the courts to try to prevent a political comeback.
 These are tactics of third world countries and absolute dictators.

 Populist movements in other countries and regions have met the same fate.
-Some due to the examples set out in the AI answer, but clearly some were rubbed out the way Trump was, by the global elite and their knowing and unknowing allies.
+Some due to the examples set out in the AI answer, but clearly some were rubbed out the way Trump was, by the global elite or the blob, and all their knowing and unknowing allies.
+It clearly happened in Brazil just recently.
 Anything, anywhere that threatens their control meets the same fate.
 Consider Britain's "Brexit".
-It passed with the massive support of the people, yet the mandate was never fulfilled, not even close.
+It passed with the the clear support of the people, yet the mandate was never fulfilled, not even close.
 The elites holding the real power made sure of it.
 AI, I'm afraid, is their tool now.

 If this all sounds like a nutty conspiracy theory so be it.
 If anyone is so blind as to reject that conspiracies are real and are perpetrated on all of us - all the time - I'm afraid they are the real fools.